AmruhaAhmed/Used-Cars-Market-Analysis/README.md

 # Used Cars Market Analysis 🚗🏎🚔

-This project aims to analyze India's used cars market to identify pricing trends, best and worst car deals, market dynamics, premium brands and constomer preferences by using SQL. 📊📉📈
+This project aims to analyze India's used cars market to identify pricing trends, best and worst car deals, market dynamics, premium brands and customer preferences by using SQL. 📊📉📈